 Most of these fixes can be done without a developer.
 Some take thirty minutes.
 The returns on the first two are usually visible in Google Search Console within four to six weeks.

 Get your free SEO analysis.
-The scan at zanordigital.com/local-seo-audit returns a specific, prioritised list of what to fix - not a generic score.
+The free local SEO audit returns a specific, prioritised list of what to fix - not a generic score.

 Frequently asked questions